 Language-rich poems with strong imagery and command over line.

 Send (1) email to firstname.lastname@example.org with the subject header “Submission: <Your Name Here>, <Type of Work>, <Title(s) of Work>” e.g. “Submission: Jane Doe, Essay, “Ode to an Axlotl”.
 If you would like to send both an essay and poems, please send them as separate submissions.

-Make sure your submission includes no more than (3) three poems or (1) one essay.
+Please submit no more than (3) three poems or (1) one essay.
 Paste your work in the body of the email with a horizontal line between poems.
 Attach (1) one MS Word, Open Office, Google Doc, or Adobe Acrobat file so we can check the formatting if we’re interested.
-We prefer to read submissions in 12pt. font (at least one of us needs bifocals)—something boring but serviceable like Arial, Times New Roman, or Helvetica.
+We prefer to read submissions in 12pt. font in Times New Roman.

 No simultaneous submissions or previously published work.
 We define previously published work as work that has appeared online in a public forum, web site, or blog; or in print.

 We ask for the right to publish your work online, archive the work as published, and to reprint published poems in future anthologies.
 Authors whose work is reprinted in an anthology will receive a payment of (1) one copy of the anthology in which their work appears.